MUSIC DEPARTMENT FACULTY AND STAFF

 Larry Deming: Violin and Viola Instructor

-Mr. Deming began his study of Violin in the Danbury Music Centre’s Summer String Program studying violin under John Burnett.
-He received a B.S.
-Degree with Distinction from the Indiana University School of Music in 1981.
-He played Violin in the Hong Kong Philharmonic Orchestra for seven years, the Springfield Symphony Orchestra for nine years, was Concertmaster of the Danbury Symphony Orchestra for five years, and is first Violinist of the Deming String Quartet.
-Mr. Deming has played with many musical luminaries and he loves to arrange, compose, conduct, perform and teach many types of music.
-His CD, “Journey to the East”, was released in 2005.
-He is once again concertmaster of the Danbury Symphony Orchestra and has been director of the Summer Strings Program at the Danbury Music Centre since 2002.
+Larry Deming received a B.S.
+Degree with Distinction from the Indiana University School of Music in 1981, studying violin with Henryk Kowalski.
+Mr. Deming played violin in the Hong Kong Philharmonic Orchestra, continues to play with the Springfield Symphony Orchestra, serves as the Concertmaster of the Danbury Symphony Orchestra and is the first violinist of the Deming String Quartet.
+He has played with many musical luminaries, including Jessye Norman and Placido Domingo.
+His experience on viola includes filming a TV special with Kenny Rogers.
+His multi-cultural recording “Journey to the East” was released in 2005.
+Mr. Deming is also the Director for the Summer Strings Program at the Danbury Music Centre (since 2002).

 Margarita Nuller: Piano Instructor and Accompanist

 Margarita Nuller is a graduate of St. Petersburg Conservatory, Russia.
 She studied with Kasimir Grinasuk, Edward Bazanov, and Luiz DeMoura Castro.
 Since her arrival to the United States in 1990, she has performed extensively as a soloist and chamber musician in the New York metropolitan area and New England.
-Ms. Nuller presented her debut recital at Weill Hall at Carnegie Hall, New York City as a winner of Artist International Auditions.
+Ms. Nuller presented her debut recital at Weill Hall at Carnegie hall, New York City as a winner of Artist International Auditions.
 Her CD of Russian music was released on LÁrt label in 2003.
 Her most recent performances include solo recitals in Cambridge MA, and St. Petersburg, Russia.
-Ms. Nuller was on the faculty of the University of Hartford (CT), the Moussorgsky College of Music (Russia), and the Connecticut Conservatory in New Milford.
-Presently, she is on the faculty of the Kent School, and maintains a private piano studio in New Fairfield, CT.
+Ms. Nuller was on the faculty of the University of Hartford (CT), the Mussorgsky College of Music (Russia), and the Connecticut Conservatory in New Milford.
+She maintains a private piano studio in New Fairfield, CT.